zachleat/zachleat.com/_posts/2021-09-13-sparklines.md

   - project
   - eleventy
 ---
 The Eleventy API ecosystem is growing.
 It started with [a screenshot service](/web/screenshots/).
 Now, we have a very simple service to generate SVG images for sparklines.
-This is using the [`sparkline-svg` package](https://www.npmjs.com/package/sparkline-svg) from [{% imgavatar "CharlesStover" %}CharlesStover](https://twitter.com/CharlesStover).
+This is using the [`sparkline-svg` package](https://www.npmjs.com/package/sparkline-svg) from [{% twitterImageAvatar "CharlesStover" %}CharlesStover](https://twitter.com/CharlesStover).

 <div class="primarylink"><a href="https://github.com/11ty/api-sparkline">https://github.com/11ty/api-sparkline</a></div>